-- 1 (5) Committee conflicts of interest.-No 2 standing committee members, other than those who 3 are members of the Board of the Authority or em-4 ployees of the Authority, shall be subject to the con-5 flict of interest provisions set forth in section 5(d).
-6 (g) Administration of the Authority.- 7 (1) Administrative structure.-The Au-8 thority shall establish an administrative structure 9 and employ among its staff employees with sufficient 10 experience in and knowledge of equine-related and 11 anti-doping and medication control matters as ap-12 propriate to carry out the responsibilities set forth in 13 this Act.
-14 (2) Employees generally.-The Board of 15 the Authority shall select the Authority's chief exec-16 utive officer.
-All Authority employees shall serve at 17 the pleasure the Authority's chief executive officer.
-18 All Authority employees shall be subject to the con-19 flict of interest revisions applicable to members of 20 the Board of the Authority as set forth in section 21 5(d). - 22 (h) Oversight of Rules Prescribed by the Au-23 Thority.- - 24 (1) FILING REQUIREMENT.-The Authority 25 shall file with the Commission, in accordance with such rules as the Commission may prescribe, copies of any proposed rule or change to any rule (collectively "proposed rule") of the Authority.
-Proposed rule means the lists of permitted and prohibited substances; laboratory standards for accreditation and protocols; schedules of sanctions for violations; processes and procedures for disciplinary hearings; and formula and methodology for determining assessments set out in section 11(d).
+- 1 (5) COMMITTEE CONFLICTS OF INTEREST.-No 2 standing committee members, other than those who 3 are members of the Board of the Authority or em4 ployees of the Authority, shall be subject to the con5 flict of interest provisions set forth in section 5(d).
+6 (g) ADMINISTRATIVE STRUCTURE.-The Au- - (1) Administrative structure.-The Authority shall establish an administrative structure and employ among its staff employees with sufficient experience in and knowledge of equine-related and anti-doping and medication control matters as appropriate to carry out the responsibilities set forth in this Act. - (2) EMPLOYEES GENERALLY.-The Board of the Authority shall select the Authority's chief executive officer.
+All Authority employees shall serve at the pleasure of the Authority's chief executive officer.
+All Authority employees shall be subject to the conflict of interest revisions applicable to members of the Board of the Authority as set forth in section 5(d). - 22 (h) Oversight of Rules Prescribed by the Au-23 Thority.- - 24 (1) FILING REQUIREMENT.-The Authority 25 shall file with the Commission, in accordance with such rules as the Commission may prescribe, copies of any proposed rule or change to any rule (collectively "proposed rule") of the Authority.
+Proposed rule means the lists of permitted and prohibited substances; laboratory standards for accreditation and protocols; schedules of sanctions for violations; processes and procedures for disciplinary hearings; and formula and methodology for determining assessments set out in section 12(d).